 According to psychology, there are five common types of fear.
 These are fear of death, fear of losing freedom, fear of loneliness, fear of being sick or mutilated, and fear of humiliation.
-Every other fear even the phobias stem from these.
+Every other fear even the phobias stems from these.
 All of these fears have one characteristic in common.
 They masquerade as anxiety.
 There’s an excessive amount of prescriptions being written for anxiety, stress, and despair all over the world today.
 Fear is the root cause of all these.

 Hence, you must recognize fear accurately before you can eliminate it for good.
 There are two approaches to this.
 Ask God for wisdom so that fear cannot deceive you anymore (James 1:5).
-Then if you have been asked to pray for someone suffering from anxiety or stress, pray that the Holy Spirit will grant discernment (Psalm 119:125) because there’s high probability fear is the root cause.
+Then if you have been asked to pray for someone suffering from anxiety or stress, pray that the Holy Spirit will grant discernment (Psalm 119:125) because there’s a high probability fear is the root cause.
 In either case, if fear is the problem, pray for fear.
 Not for anxiety or stress.

-2. By realising fear is Beatable
+2. By realizing fear is Beatable

 Once you have recognized fear, know that it’s beatable.
 Fear makes a great deal of noise.
 Nevertheless, it’s empty within, and here’s why?
 The devil is the author of fear.
 The word of God says he prowls around like a roaring lion seeking someone to devour (1 Peter 5:8).
 A roaring Lion certainly is a sight of great terror.
 However, did you know this so-called Lion was de-fanged by Jesus at the cross?
 (Colossians 2:15)

 The devil reminds me of Adolf Hitler.
 Hitler was a successful orator.
 He knew how to use words to inspire courage in the hearts of his soldiers and strike fear in the hearts of the enemy.
 According to his fellow soldiers in the first world war, however, the Daily Telegraph reports Hitler was a coward.
-Hitler feared to fight in the front lines so much his peers called him “Etappenschwein” German for “a rear area pig.”
-The then world believed Hitler and his Nazi Germany was undefeatable until the allied forces took a stand and finally defeated them in the year 1945.
+Hitler feared fighting in the front lines so much that his peers called him “Etappenschwein” German for “a rear area pig.”
+The then world believed Hitler and his Nazi Germany were undefeatable until the allied forces took a stand and finally defeated them in the year 1945.

 The devil is just like that.
-His roars (threats) are so loud and scary; we believe he is unbeatable.
+His roars (threats) are so loud and scary; that we believe he is unbeatable.
 How does he roar?
 By exploiting our vulnerabilities.
 Given below are three significant vulnerabilities he uses often.